Utah Phillips: Career

-Later years
+Later years and death

 Though known primarily for his work as a concert performer and labor organizer, Phillips also worked as an archivist, dishwasher, and warehouse-man.

 Phillips was a member of various socio-political organizations and groups throughout his life.
 A strong supporter of labor struggles, he was a member of the Industrial Workers of the World (IWW), the International Union of Mine, Mill, and Smelter Workers (Mine Mill), and the Travelling Musician's Union AFM Local 1000.
 In solidarity with the poor, he was also an honorary member of Dignity Village, a homeless community.
 A pacifist, he was a member of Veterans for Peace and the Peace Center of Nevada County.

 In his personal life, Phillips enjoyed varied hobbies and interests.
 These included Egyptology; amateur chemistry; linguistics; history (Asian, African, Mormon and world); futhark; debate; and poetry.
 He also enjoyed culinary hobbies, such as pickling, cooking and gardening.

 He married Joanna Robinson on July 31, 1989, in Nevada City.

 Phillips became an elder statesman for the folk music community, and a keeper of stories and songs that might otherwise have passed into obscurity.
 He was also a member of the great Traveling Nation, the community of hobos and railroad bums that populates the Midwest United States along the rail lines, and was an important keeper of their history and culture.
 He also became an honorary member of numerous folk societies in the US and Canada.